dgarciacampelo/simple-grpc-api/Clean Architecture (gRPC API).md

   - **Database Adapters (Repositories):** Implement interfaces defined in the use case layer to interact with the database (SQLite in your case).
 They convert data between your database tables and entity structs.

 - **Frameworks and Drivers:** The outermost layer.
-It contains the frameworks and tools that are used by the application, such as the gRPC server, the SQLite database driver, and any other external libraries.
+It contains the frameworks and tools that are used by the application, such as the gRPC server, the SQLite database driver, and any other external libraries (like [pressly/goose](https://github.com/pressly/goose) for database migrations).

 **2. Project Structure**

-Here's a suggested directory structure for your Go project:
+Here's a suggested directory structure for this Go project:

     simple_grpc_api/
     ├── cmd/